Snoozer Quinn: Death

-Back in New Orleans, Quinn contracted tuberculosis.
+Back in New Orleans, Quinn had been hospitalized for tuberculosis for the final time.
 In 1948, Johnny Wiggs brought a recording machine and a trumpet to the hospital and persuaded him to play.
-Quinn died six months later.
+Quinn died on April 21, 1949, at the age of 41.
+By the time of Eddie “Snoozer” Quinn's death, he had been in the hospital for a period of fifteen months, the cause of death being advanced pulmonary tuberculosis.
 Many years passed before his performances were released by Fat Cat Jazz on his only album, The Legendary Snoozer Quinn.